 Otherwise, you’d benefit considerably from a different method.

 Note: We’re also going to lump Gmail email groups in with this method, as they work the same way.
-You add email addresses to a group label in your Google Contacts, pick your group, the email addresses all go in the To/Cc/Bcc field, and you send.
-(Side note: Here’s our guide to sending Gmail group email messages using peak mass email strategies.)
+You add email addresses to a group label in your Google Contacts, pick your group, the email address of each Google Contact goes in the To/Cc/Bcc field, and you send.
+(Side note: Here’s our guide to sending Google Contact group email messages using peak mass email strategies.)

 - There’s no faster way to send email blasts.
 Even the easiest-to-use email platform, app, or service out there isn’t going to be faster the old paste-and-send.